ThureinMyoMin/ThureinMyoMin/README.md

 # Hi there, I'm Thurein Myo Min!

-I'm a passionate developer and educator, specializing in web development using Vite, Tailwind CSS, and ReactJS.
+I'm a passionate developer and educator, specializing in web development using Vite, Tailwind CSS.

 <!-- ## 🔭 My Web Development Projects